 Financial software builders face pressure to build apps that offer a consistent and seamless omnichannel experience.
-Customers want to access information, make transactions, raise requests and speak to agents across their online banking, mobile banking and in-person channels.
+Customers want to access information, make transactions, raise requests and speak to agents across their online banking solutions, mobile banking solutions and in-person channels.
 They want to have a continuous and engaged experience across them all.

 Choosing the right low-code platform for building